OLUWAMUYIWA/got/README.md

 there are design or implementatioon changes I could make to improve it.
 I would love to learn from you.
 I did well to read *Effective Go* several times over to check the quality of the code, but surely there are places where I could make it better.
 This client is not for production use, as it would fail you in so many ways.
-You may use it for any other purpose.
+You may use it to learn, however.
 Hack on it, submit PRs, hopefully we can have fun together.
 For devs who wish to learn from this implementation, I made the code quite readable, and punctuated it heavily with comments.
 It shouldn't be hard to find your way around it.
 If you need help, please let me know by raising an issue.